CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 #### OPS.1.2.4.A9 Care and Maintenance Concept for Teleworking Places [Teleworker, IT Manager, IT Operations]

 For teleworking places, a special care and maintenance concept SHOULD be created.
-The following aspects SHOULD be regulated: contact person for the user service, maintenance appointments, remote maintenance, transport of the IT equipment and introduction of standard teleworking computers.
+The following aspects SHOULD be regulated: contact person for the user service, maintenance appointments, remote maintenance, transport of IT equipment and introduction of standard teleworking computers.
 In order for the teleworkers to remain operational, they should be named contact persons for hardware and software problems.

 #### OPS.1.2.4.A10 Implementation of a requirement analysis for the teleworking station [Head IT, IT operation]